cattle-ops/AWS-Fleeting-Plugin-AMI/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''
 ---

+# Feature Request

-# Describe the solution you'd like
+## Describe the solution you'd like

 <!--
   Provide a clear and concise description of what you want to happen.
 Add some sentences to describe the use case to be solved by this feature.
 -->

-# Describe alternatives you've considered
+## Describe alternatives you've considered

 <!--
   Let us know about other solutions you've tried or researched.
 -->

-# Suggest a solution
+## Suggest a solution

 <!--
 Things to include: